-- b.
+- The contractor shall comply with Sonoma Water's Standard Contract Documents regarding the discovery of cultural resources, including Native American cultural resources and items of historical and archaeological interest.
+The Sonoma Water Construction Inspector and construction personnel will be notified of the possibility of encountering cultural resources during project construction. - a.
 Prior to initiation of ground-disturbing activities, Sonoma Water shall arrange for construction personnel to receive training about the kinds of cultural materials that could be present at the project sites and protocols to be followed should any such materials be uncovered during construction.
-An archaeologist who meets the U.S. Secretary of Interior's professional standards (48 CFR Parts 44738-44739 and Appendix A to 36 CFR 61) shall provide appropriate archaeological training, including the purpose of the training to increase awareness and appropriate protocols in the event of an inadvertent discovery.
-The Tribal Cultural Monitor shall provide appropriate tribal cultural resources training as determined by the Tribe.
-Training may be required during different phases of construction to educate new construction personnel. - 2.
-The project specifications will provide that if discovery is made of items of historical, archaeological, or cultural interest, the contractor will immediately cease all work activities in the area of discovery.
+An archaeologist who meets the U.S. Secretary of Interior's professional standards (48 CFR Parts 44738-44739 and Appendix A to 36 CFR 61) shall provide appropriate archaeological training, including the purpose of the training to increase awareness and knowledge of tribal cultural resources and appropriate protocols in the event of an inadvertent discovery.
+The Tribe Monitor shall provide appropriate tribal cultural resources training as determined by the Tribe.
+Training may be required during different phases of construction to educate new construction personnel.

+- 2. The project specifications will provide that if discovery is made of items of historical, archaeological, or cultural interest, the contractor will immediately cease all work activities in the area of discovery.
 Historical, archaeological, and cultural indicators may include, but are not limited to, dwelling sites, locally darkened soils, stone implements or other artifacts, fragments of glass or ceramics, animal bones, and human bones.
-After cessation of excavation, the contractor will immediately contact Sonoma Water's Construction Inspector and the FIGR THPO.
+After cessation of excavation, the contractor will immediately contact Sonoma Water's Construction Inspector.
 The contractor will not resume work until authorization is received from the Construction Inspector. - a.
 In the event of unanticipated discovery of historical or archaeological materials occurs during construction, Sonoma Water shall retain the services of a qualified professional archaeologist who meets the U.S. Secretary of Interior's professional standards (48 CFR Parts 44738-44739 and Appendix A to 36 CFR 61) to evaluate the significance of the items prior to resuming any activities that could impact the site. - b.
 In the case of an inadvertent historical or archaeological discovery, if it is determined that the find is potentially eligible for listing in the California Register of Historical Resources and/or National Register of Historic Places, and the site cannot be avoided, additional mitigation measures shall be implemented.
 Mitigation measures may include (but are not limited to): avoidance; capping the site; deeding the site into a permanent conservation easement; or data recovery excavation.
-Mitigation measures for historical resources shall be developed in consultation with responsible agencies, and the Tribe.
-If data recovery excavation is necessary, Sonoma Water shall provide an Archaeological Resource Management and Data Recovery Plan, prepared by a qualified archaeologist, outlining recovery of the resource, analysis, and reporting of the find in collaboration with the Tribe.
-The Archaeological Resource Management and Data Recovery Plan shall be approved by Sonoma Water and the Tribe.
-Implementation of the Archaeological Resource Management and Data Recovery Plan shall be conducted prior to work being resumed.

-c) Disturb any human remains, including those interred outside of formal cemeteries? - Less than Significant Impact with Mitigation
+Mitigation measures for historical resources shall be developed in consultation with responsible agencies, and the appropriate culturally affiliated Native American tribe.
+If data recovery excavation is necessary, Sonoma Water shall provide an Archaeological Resource Management and Data Recovery Plan, prepared by a qualified archaeologist, outlining recovery of the resource, analysis, and reporting of the find.
+The Archaeological Resource Management and Data Recovery Plan shall be approved by Sonoma Water and affected Native American tribe.
+Implementation of the Archaeological Resource c) Disturb any human remains, including those interred outside of formal cemeteries? - Less than Significant Impact with Mitigation